nosarthur/industry-jobs-for-physics-phds/README.md

 - too junior
 - related to AI, LLM, ML, unless it's relevant to science
 - uninteresting to me
+- on quantum computing since there are many jobs.
+You would know where to look if your phd is on QC.
+There is no need to check them if your phd is not on QC.

 ## about you
 You need to know programming quite well.